Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/scripts/mSMS.md

 Mini-XCdp is a graphical user interface (GUI) to the mini-SMS scheduler.
 The source code is contained in the perl script [mXCdp.pl](https://hirlam.org/trac/browser/trunk/harmonie/msms/mXCdp.pl).
 It communicates with mini-SMS by sending HTTP requests.
 For this to work, a small extension [WebServer.pl](https://hirlam.org/trac/browser/trunk/harmonie/msms/WebServer.pl) is included by `mSMS.pl` on demand.
-More information on the client/server interaction can be found [here] (../../HarmonieSystemDocumentation/scripts/mXCdp.md), and also in this [blog post](https://hirlam.org/trac/blog/split_mSMS_mXCdp).
+More information on the client/server interaction can be found [here](../../HarmonieSystemDocumentation/scripts/mXCdp.md), and also in this [blog post](https://hirlam.org/trac/blog/split_mSMS_mXCdp).

 The name mini-XCdp is perhaps a bit unfortunate, it is not as closely mimicking ECMWF's **XCdp** (X Control and display program) as mini-SMS follows full SMS.
 But it gives the user some possibilities to interact with the scheduler, e.g.:
  * If a task aborts, it can be restarted from the GUI, without rerunning the whole suite.